webhintio/hint/packages/hint-content-type/README.md

 * The above snippet works with IIS 7+.
 * You should use the above snippet in the `web.config` of your application.
+* For the complete set of configurations, not just for this rule, see [this IIS server configuration related docs][IIS config].

 </details>